-Software Library for structural analysis of 3D Frames with the Finite Element Method
+Software Library for structural analysis of 3D Frames and Shells with the Finite Element Method

-3D Frame Analysis Library performs advanced linear and non-linear analysis of framed structures in 3D space and calculates all internal forces (axial, shear force diagrams, bending moment diagrams), displacements, rotations, support reactions etc. The software library can be directly used from Visual Studio, so that the structural analysis can take place immediately without the need of intermediate files.
+3D Frame Analysis Library performs advanced linear and non-linear analysis of structures in 3D space (frames and shells) and calculates all internal forces (axial, shear force diagrams, bending moment diagrams), displacements, rotations, support reactions etc. The software library can be directly used from Visual Studio, so that the structural analysis can take place immediately without the need of intermediate files.

 Static, Dynamic, Linear & Non Linear, 3D Structural Analysis.
 The ultimate object-oriented finite element library.
 One time fee.
 Royalty-free!

 Now more powerful than ever with optimized methods that dramatically decrease solution time